casperholders/casperdata/README.md

 - Casper JS SDK doesn't support all types conversion to toBytes for now so some deploy can't be parsed.
 (70~ in testnet & 2~ in mainnet).
 The next release of the software will self-heal when the SDK will support those types.

+- If the software is reporting a lot of timeout you can change the BASE_RANDOM_THROTTLE_NUMBER to a higher value (Can be usefull if you have a bad internet connection or your computer / server is located outside of EU this a majority of node are EU based)
+- In the event of the software crash because of a heap memory issue you can increase the node heap or lower the LIMIT_BULK_INSERT (this will do more frequent insert in the database)

 # Next features

 [ ] Staking rewards